GliaX/bigbluebutton-installer/README.md

 If you have a DigitalOcean block storage volume, set `BLOCK_STORAGE_NAME` to the name of that volume and it will be attached and mounted at `/opt/bbb-docker/data`.
+The installer waits for the device to become available before formatting and mounting it.

 To enable LDAP logins for Greenlight, populate the LDAP variables in `.env`.
 If `LDAP_SERVER` is set, the installer will configure BigBlueButton to use